Code of Conduct Agreement

 Damage or Loss

 Campers are expected to respect the property of the University.
 Campers shall assume all financial responsibility for loss or damage they cause to the property of the University.
-The responses to damaged/lost University property may include replacement, clean-up, and labor costs.
-Campers shall assume all financial responsibility for loss or damage caused by their guests.
+The responses to damaged/lost University property may include replacement, clean-up, and/or labor costs.
 When individual responsibility cannot be ascertained for damages or loss in the residence areas, campers assume collective responsibility.

 Health & Safety Inspections